alexwatever/dorian/README.md

 ## 🎮 About

-Dorian is a small starter project A game development project built with [Bevy](https://bevyengine.org/).
+Dorian is a small game development project built with [Bevy](https://bevyengine.org/).
 It's a work in progress.

 ## 📁 Project Structure